Q. What is DUOBRII Lotion?

 Q. Can I use DUOBRII Lotion if I’m taking other medications for psoriasis?

-A: Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
-Especially tell your healthcare provider if you take corticosteroids by mouth, or injection, or use other products on your skin that contain corticosteroids.
+A: Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, herbal supplements, and cosmetics.
+Especially tell your doctor if you take corticosteroids by mouth, or injection, or use other products on your skin that contain corticosteroids.
 Certain medicines may make your skin more sensitive to sunlight.
-Ask your healthcare provider for a list of these medicines if you are not sure.
+Ask your doctor for a list of these medicines if you are not sure.

 Q. What should I avoid while using DUOBRII Lotion?